How the Morning Light at Amber Fort Changes the Way You See India

 The Lassi at Lassiwala

-I need to tell you about the lassi at Lassiwala on MI Road.
+Make time for the lassi at Lassiwala on MI Road.
 It costs 30-50 INR.
 It's served in a disposable clay cup.
-And it is, without any exaggeration, the single best dairy product I've consumed in my life.
+And it is, without any exaggeration, among the single best dairy products you'll ever drink.

-Thick yogurt, sweetened just right, served so cold that the clay cup frosts.
-I drank one on my first day and returned every day for the rest of the trip.
-Twice on the last day.
+Thick yogurt, sweetened just right, served so cold the clay cup frosts over.
+One on the first day has a way of turning into one every day for the rest of the trip — twice on the last day.

-There are multiple shops on MI Road claiming to be the "original" Lassiwala.
-Look for the one that's most crowded with locals.
+Several shops on MI Road claim to be the "original" Lassiwala.
+Look for the one most crowded with locals.
 That's the right one.
 For more, check out our Jaipur travel story.

 Nahargarh at Sunset

-On my last evening, I took an auto-rickshaw (150 INR via Ola, not the 300 INR the drivers outside my guesthouse quoted) up to Nahargarh Fort, 6km from the city center on a hilltop ridge.
+Save the last evening for an auto-rickshaw (150 INR via Ola, not the 300 INR the drivers outside the guesthouses quote) up to Nahargarh Fort, 6km from the city center on a hilltop ridge.

 Entry is 200 INR.
 The fort itself is interesting but not on the level of Amber.
 What makes Nahargarh essential is the Padao restaurant on the rooftop — drinks with a panoramic view of Jaipur spread below as the sun sets behind the Aravalli Hills.

-The city turned orange, then pink, then purple.
-The palace lights came on.
-The call to prayer from a distant mosque mixed with the last birdsong.
-And I sat there with a 150-rupee chai thinking about the guide at Jantar Mantar, the printer in the bazaar, the lassi on MI Road, and the galaxy ceiling in the Sheesh Mahal.
+The city turns orange, then pink, then purple.
+The palace lights come on.
+The call to prayer from a distant mosque mixes with the last birdsong.
+And with a 150-rupee chai in hand, it all comes back together — the guide at Jantar Mantar, the printer in the bazaar, the lassi on MI Road, the galaxy ceiling in the Sheesh Mahal.

 India overwhelms.
 Everyone says this.
-But what they don't say — what I didn't expect — is that it overwhelms with beauty just as much as it overwhelms with chaos.
+But what they leave out — what you won't expect — is that it overwhelms with beauty just as much as it overwhelms with chaos.
 The morning light at Amber Fort.
 The precision of a 300-year-old sundial.
-The kindness of a stranger who walked me to the right bus stop when I was lost.
+The kindness of a stranger who walks you to the right bus stop when you're lost.

 Jaipur isn't just the Pink City.
-It's the city that taught me to look past the noise and find the extraordinary hiding in plain sight.
+It's the city that teaches you to look past the noise and find the extraordinary hiding in plain sight.
 If Goa is also on your itinerary, check out our Goa travel guide.